Latest update: 2020-04-15 17:21:52

 The declaration must be renewed every year under the same conditions.
 In the event of a change in circumstances, the national must inform the regional prefect.

-To go further Articles L. 4341-17, R. 4331-12 to R. 4331-15 of the Public Health Code; December 8, 2017 order on the prior declaration of service provision for genetic counsellors, medical physicists and pharmacy and hospital pharmacy preparers, as well as for occupations in Book III of Part IV of the Public Health Code.
+For further information: Articles L. 4341-17, R. 4331-12 to R. 4331-15 of the Public Health Code; December 8, 2017 order on the prior declaration of service provision for genetic counsellors, medical physicists and pharmacy and hospital pharmacy preparers, as well as for occupations in Book III of Part IV of the Public Health Code.

 c.
 Application for authorisation to exercise for the European national for a permanent exercise (LE)